 You are here

-1. If your group would like to lead a clean-up event, contact the Sustainability Office for support!
-Email firstname.lastname@example.org or 726-6245.
-Provide an estimate of the number of participants and the office can supply gloves, bags, and safety vests (as needed).
-We can also help identify specific areas of campus to target, certain areas to avoid, and optimal dates for your clean-up event.
+1. Contact the Sustainability Office for support!
+Email firstname.lastname@example.org or call 218-726-6245.
+You will need to provide an estimate of the number of participants and the office can supply gloves, bags, and safety vests (as needed).
+We will also help identify specific areas of campus to target, certain areas to avoid, and optimal dates for your clean-up event.